Lasseignejk/DC-Notes/React/React3--Forms.md

 Now if we go and change the state, it also changes it on the UI.

 If you do not have an onchange function but have a default value, you'll get a warning in the console.
+You ALSO won't be able to change the state by typing in the input field.
+You CAN'T type in the input field.
+You can only update it by changing the state directly.
+So for a form to be controlled you need BOTH an onChange and a value.

 It's signUpForm.username because we gave that input a name of username. (name="username)